 Life circumstances can change from year to year, and Open Enrollment is a time to review who is covered under your benefits and add or remove dependents, if necessary.
 A few reminders:

 - If you add a dependent to any benefit plan, you must provide proof of eligibility (i.e., marriage license, domestic partner documentation, birth or adoption certificate, legal custody paperwork, etc.)

 - Beneficiary designations can be updated through MySlice (for your life insurance policy) or via the TIAA website (for your retirement account).

 - While you’re in MySlice, review your personal information, such as your address, military status, tax withholding information, direct deposit and emergency contact, and make any changes.

-Every effort has been made to ensure that the information contained within this website is accurate.
+Every effort has been made to ensure the information within this website is accurate.
 However, benefits are governed by legal documents (which, in certain circumstances, may include insurance contracts).
-If there is any difference between the information on this website and the official documents, the official documents will control.
+If there is any difference between the information within this website and the official documents, the official documents will control.
 As is the case with all of Syracuse University’s benefit plans, the University reserves the right to modify or terminate these benefits at any time.